 Social Beat, a digital marketing firm is conducting an innovative forum called the ‘Design Beat’.
 It is a remarkable platform for creative minds to pool in their ingenious ideas and thoughts to come up with solutions that impact lives.
 Eventually, the solution nudges users and bring about a behavioural change.
 The design hackathon brings together like-minded problem-solvers to crack the problem with their wits and imagination.
 The event is scheduled for the 1st of November.
 Participants will receive exciting rewards for their resourceful contribution.
 Get ready to grab this wonderful opportunity to showcase your talent!

-Campaign India is back with the ninth edition of its awards on 5th Jun 2019 to honour excellence in digital advertising and marketing.
+Campaign India is back with the tenth edition of its awards on 4th June 2020 to honour excellence in digital advertising and marketing.
 Rechristened Campaign India Digital Crest Awards (CIDCA) in 2013, the property has evolved over the last nine years from its origins (as the Campaign India Digital Media Awards), to remain contemporary, relevant and inclusive of the dynamic changes in the digital ecosystem.
 It also features an award evening.
 Placing greater emphasis on ROI and effectiveness, significant changes were introduced in the jury composition in 2018.